Timeline of HIV/AIDS: 1990s

 October 11 – Renato Russo, lead singer of Brazilian band Legião Urbana dies from AIDS-related complications.

 November 13 – Brazilian Law No. 9313 is enacted, providing every Brazilian with HIV the right to free medication.

-December 8 – Actor Howard Rollins passes away at age 46 due to complications from AIDS-related lymphoma.
+December 8 – Actor Howard Rollins dies at age 46 due to complications from AIDS-related lymphoma.

 Cynthia Culpeper becomes the first pulpit rabbi to announce being diagnosed with AIDS, which occurs while she is rabbi of Agudath Israel in Montgomery, Alabama.

 Robert Gallo's discovery that some natural compounds known as chemokines can block HIV and halt the progression of AIDS is hailed by Science as one of that year's most important scientific breakthroughs.

 HIV resistance due to the CCR5-Δ32 is discovered.
 CCR5-Δ32 (or CCR5-D32 or CCR5 delta 32) is an allele of CCR5.